-Environmental Media No. of Sampling Events(a) Purpose Fauna 18 Fish and deer are monitored to assess impacts on wildlife associated with past or current BNL operations.
+No. of Environmental Media Sampling Events(a) Purpose Air - Particulate 384 ES/C 48 NYSDOH Samples are collected to assess impacts from BNL operations and to facilitate reporting of emis- sions to regulatory agencies.
+Samples are also collected for the New York State Department of Health Services as part of their program to assess radiological air concentrations statewide.
+See Chapter 4 for further detail.
+Fauna 84 Fish and deer are monitored to assess impacts on wildlife associated with past or current BNL operations.
 See Chapter 6 for further detail.
-Flora 14 Vegetation is sampled to assess possible uptake of contaminants by plants and fauna, since the primary pathway from soil contamination to fauna is via ingestion.
+Flora 12 Vegetation is sampled to assess possible uptake of contaminants by plants and fauna, since the primary pathway from soil contamination to fauna is via ingestion.
 See Chapter 6 for further detail.
-Soils 197 Soil samples are collected as part of the Natural Resource Management Program to assess faunal uptake, during Environmental Restoration investigative work, during the closure of drywells and underground tanks, and as part of preconstruction background sampling.
-Miscellaneous 276 Samples are collected periodically from potable water fixtures and dispensers, manholes, spills, to assess process waters, and to assess sanitary discharges.
-Groundwater Treatment Systems Monitoring 741 Samples are collected from groundwater treatment systems and as long-term monitoring after remediation completion under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) program.
-The Laboratory has 11 operating groundwater treatment systems.
+Soils 14 Soil samples are collected as part of the Natural Resource Management Program to assess faunal uptake, during Environmental Restoration investigative work, during the closure of drywells and underground tanks, and as part of preconstruction background sampling.
+Miscellaneous 473 Samples are collected periodically from potable water fixtures and dispensers, manholes, spills, to assess process waters, and to assess sanitary discharges.
+Groundwater Treatment Systems Monitoring 1130 Samples are collected from groundwater treatment systems and as long-term monitoring after remediation completion under the Comprehensive Environmental Response, Compensation, and Liability Act program.
+The Laboratory has eight operating groundwater treatment systems.
 See discussion in Chapter 7.
-State Pollutant Discharge Elimination System (SPDES) 308 Samples are collected to ensure that the Laboratory complies with the requirements of the New York State Department of Environmental Conservation (NYSDEC)-issued SPDES permit.
-Samples are collected at the STP, recharge basins, and four process discharge sub-outfalls to the STP.
-Flow Charts 555 Flowcharts are exchanged weekly as part of BNL's SPDES permit requirements to report dis- charge flow at the recharge basin outfalls.
-Floating Petroleum Checks 102 Tests are performed on select petroleum storage facility monitoring wells to determine if floating petroleum products are present.
+State Pollutant Discharge Elimination System (SPDES) 337 Samples are collected to ensure that the Laboratory complies with the requirements of the New York State Department of Environmental Conservation-issued SPDES permit.
+Samples are collected at the STP, recharge basins, and two process discharge sub-outfalls to the STP.
+Flow Charts 583 Flowcharts are exchanged weekly as part of BNL's SPDES permit requirements to report dis- charge flow at the recharge basin outfalls.
+Floating Petroleum Checks 96 Tests are performed on select petroleum storage facility monitoring wells to determine if floating petroleum products are present.
 The number of wells and frequency of testing is determined by NYSDEC licensing requirements (e.g., Major Petroleum Facility), NYSDEC spill response requirements (e.g., Motor Pool area), or other facility-specific sampling and analysis plans.
-Radiological Monitor Checks 492 Daily instrumentation checks are conducted on the radiation monitors located in Buildings 569 and 592.
+Radiological Monitor Checks 480 Daily instrumentation checks are conducted on the radiation monitors located in Buildings 569 and 592.
 These monitors are located 30 minutes upstream and at the STP.
-Monitoring at these locations allows for diversion of wastes containing radionuclides before they are discharged to the Peconic River.
-Quality Assurance/ Quality Control Samples (QA/ QC) 110 To ensure that the concentrations of contaminants reported in the Site Environmental Report are accurate, additional samples are collected.
+Monitoring at these locations allows for diversion of wastes containing radionuclides before they are discharged to the Sewage Treatment Plant recharge basins.
+Quality Assurance/ Quality Control Samples (QA/ QC) 200 To ensure that the concentrations of contaminants reported in the Site Environmental Report are accurate, additional samples are collected.
 These samples detect if contaminants are introduced during sampling, transportation, or analysis of the samples.
 QA/QC samples are also sent to the contract analytical laboratories to ensure their processes give valid, reproducible results.
-Total number of sampling events 5,390 The total number of sampling events includes all samples identified in the Environmental Monitoring Plan (BNL 2018), as well as samples collected to monitor Environmental Restoration (CERCLA) projects, air and water treatment system processes, and by the Environmental Protection Division Field Sampling Team as special requests.
+Total number of sampling events 6,860 The total number of sampling events includes all samples identified in the Environmental Monitoring Plan (BNL 2020), as well as samples collected to monitor Environmental Restoration (CERCLA) projects, air and water treatment system processes, and by the Environmental Protection Division Field Sampling Team as special requests.
 The number does not include samples taken by Waste Management personnel, waste generators, or Environmental Compliance Representatives for waste characterization purposes.

 Table 2-4.
-Summary of BNL Sampling Program Sorted by Media, 2018 (concluded).
+Summary of BNL Sampling Program Sorted by Media, 2020 (concluded).